return to Natural Dog Health Remedies

 Here is what you can do:

-While you are "playing" with your dog's toes, look carefully at his nails and observe where the quick is under a bright light.
-Examine the lightly colored nails first and get an idea of where the "quick" is in the dark nails.
+It is easier to see the "quick" if you look at lighter colored nails.
 The "quick" is the fleshy section inside the nail.
 It contains nerves and blood vessels so that cutting it causes pain and bleeding.
 That's why it is important to have an idea as to where the "quick" starts in your dog's nails.

-Trimming Dog Nails - Tools
+Tools for Trimming Dog Nails

 **DO NOT use nail clippers for people to trim dog nails.**

-There are different types of dog nail clipping tools to choose from.
-Many groomers and vets use a simple dog nail clipper.
-For the inexperienced dog parents, however, it is easy to cut too close to the "quick" resulting in bleeding.
-If you use a nail clipper and accidentally cut the "quick", and you don't have access to some styptik powder, you can simply apply some cornstarch or cayenne pepper to the nail to stop the bleeding.
+If you use a nail clipper and accidentally cut the "quick", and you don't have access to a styptic pencil, you can simply apply some cornstarch or cayenne pepper to the nail to stop the bleeding.

-Instead of cutting or clipping my dog's nails, I prefer sanding down her nails using a product called "Peticure".
-It works like a Dremel (which is essentially an electrical "whirling emery board") but it has a cover so that the filed nail particles won't be flying all over the place.
-I sand down my dog's nails about 2 times a week.
+I sand down my dog's nails about once a week.
 Since every time I file only a bit of her nails, I don't get to her quick.
 She does not mind the tool nor the sound it makes, and she lies very still when I am doing her nails.

 If you choose to trim your dog's nails using a dog nail clipper, choose a time when your dog is the most calm - most likely at night before they go to bed or after they have had some exercise and are tired and relaxed.
-Right after bath time is also a good time to clip her nails because the nails are softer and easier to cut.

 • If you have a small dog, place her in your lap so she cannot move about.
 If you have a large dog, ask her to lie down and stay.
 If necessary, have someone else hold or pet the dog while you begin to trim her nails.